 - Build capacity to increase Aboriginal participation in water management.

-Working with Traditional Owners, the water corporations, catchment management authorities, and the Victorian Environmental Water Holder will seek opportunities to deliver shared benefits of water, and include traditional ecological knowledge in water planning.
+We will work with Traditional Owners, water corporations, catchment management authorities, and the Victorian Environmental Water Holder to actively seek opportunities which deliver these goals.

-We will build capacity in the water sector with Traditional Owners to increase Aboriginal participation and inclusive practices in water management.
+By building capacity in the water sector, we will increase Aboriginal participation and inclusive practices in water management.